Acid and Base Concepts in Chemistry

 Titration

 Titration is a laboratory technique used to determine the concentration of an unknown acid or base.
-It involves adding a known volume of a standardized acid or base to the unknown solution until the reaction reaches completion.
-The volume of the added solution is used to calculate the concentration of the unknown solution.
+It involves adding a known volume of a standardized acid or base to the unknown solution until the reaction reaches the equivalence point.
+The volume of the added solution is then used to calculate the concentration of the unknown solution.

 Acid-Base Indicators